 How long on board: I’ve been on the board since 2001 and have served as Treasurer for several years.

-I originally participated on the board from 2001-2010.
-My years volunteering at Bixby as a parent were rewarding.
-Whether in the classroom, folding swim towels, setting up the annual bazaar or participating in board activities, I too was always learning and experiencing the community and school we know as Bixby.
+In addition to other rewarding Bixby volunteer activities, I was originally a member of the board from 2001-2010 when my children, Nicholas (2006) and Benjamin (2009) attended Bixby.
 I am motivated to contribute to the board as an alumni parent because I recognize the benefits of a Bixby education over time and appreciate the opportunities my children had to develop as intrinsic learners and well-rounded people in the rich, caring Bixby environment.
-Looking forward, I have interest in contributing to the future of Bixby because there will always be children who will thrive in this special place.
+Looking forward, I have interest in contributing to the future of Bixby because there will always be children who thrive in this special place.
+My educational background includes a BS in geology and secondary education certification from Michigan State University.
+I am a retiree of University of Colorado where I spent my career in all things Information Technology.

 William Pizzi (Bill)